Category: Uncategorized

 Welcome, fellow zk-enjoyer.

 If you’ve been following along, you know how polynomials work as a data structure and why roots of unity make evaluating them fast.
-Now comes the question everyone skips: before the polynomial checks anything, where does the data come from?
+Now the question: before the polynomial checks anything, where does the data come from?

 This is post #3 in the “first principles” ZK series: